| Home |

 [The diverse Elgins' pic is being sent by slow angels from Detroit!]

-The Elgins sent the following heavenly hits to The Stonewall:
+The Elgins sent the following heavenly hits to The Stonewall Club:

 * "Darling Baby" =b/w= "Stay In My Lonely Arms" (1966)